Lastferbbs/flatten_and_verify/README.md

  Code is a modified brownie built in flattener and verify.

 ### It can be used with scan-like website (etherscan, snowtrace) and blockscout explorers.
+### Constructor arguments are fetched from explorer, so you don't have to worry about it.

 # Dependencies